baezortega/baezortega.github.io/_posts/2018-05-23Bayesian robust correlation with Stan in R.md

 ---
 layout: post
 title: Bayesian robust correlation with Stan in R
-subtitle: "(and why you should use Bayesian methods)\n"
+subtitle: (and why you should use Bayesian methods)
-author: "Adrian Baez-Ortega"
+author: Adrian Baez-Ortega
 date: 2018/05/23
 ---